 Interval Measure is a financial ratio that allows a company to understand the money it needs for its operations.
 And it helps understanding how much funds a company needs for operations helps in the long-term survival of the company.

-Basically, the interval measure ratio helps a business get an idea of how long it would survive using the money or capital on hand.
-Or, we can say this ratio helps to determine the number of days a firm can operate using just the funds it has on its hands without accessing the long term assets.
-Because in the short term those long term assets may not be easily converted to cash.
+The interval measure ratio helps a business get an idea of how long it would survive using the money or capital on hand.
+Or, we can say this ratio helps determine the number of days a firm can operate using just the funds it has on its hands without accessing the long-term assets.
+Because in the short term, those long-term assets may not be easily converted to cash.

 Importance of Interval Measure